MTD penalty points: how the new system works in 2026

 How can I avoid penalties?

 Ensure timely submissions and maintain a sustained compliance period to reset points.
+Consistent effort in managing your tax obligations can lead to a clean compliance record and reduced stress during tax season.

 -